-There are several speed-meter configurations, e.g., the Sagnac interferometer [55] and a recently proposed scheme that uses different polarizations [80], see also Fig. 10.
-In Fig. 21, we show one particular variant of them, which is proposed in Ref.
-[54].
-It uses a sloshing cavity.
+In Fig. 19, we show the two simplified schemes of a sloshing and Sagnac-type speed meters.
+The sloshing speed meter, proposed in Ref.
+[109], uses a sloshing cavity.
 We can gain a qualitative understanding of how such a scheme allows us to measure the speed of the test mass.
 Basically, the information of test mass position at an previous moment is stored in the sloshing cavity, and it coherently superposes (but with a minus sign due to the phase shift in the tuned cavity) with the output of the interferometer which contains the current test mass position.
 The sloshing happens at a frequency that is comparable to the detection frequency, and the superposed output is, therefore, equal to the derivative of the test-mass position, i.e., the speed.